Nenkai/gt-modding-hub/docs/builds/gt5.md

 :material-shovel: *Dumped*: {++Yes++} - available on [archive](https://archive.org/details/gt5demo2010npua70115repack.7z) · :material-disc: No Redump Info

-Early build of the game compiled on July 16, 2010 dumped by Elston87.
+Early build of the game compiled on July 16, 2010.
+Decrypted by Razerman & Elston87.
 Can be found on archive.

 * America - `NPUA-70115`